SkillNet-Team/SkillNet/SkillNet Architecture.md

 ![Call Sequence Diagram](client/src/Images/callDiagram.png)

-The process starts when "User A" sends a swap request to "User B" using the SkillNet app.
-Upon receiving the request, "User B" accepts it.
-This action prompts "User A" to send a message to "User B" via the app.
-The SkillNet app checks for any new messages, retrieves them for "User A", and delivers them.
-As a result, "User A" receives and reads the message from "User B".
-This flow ensures smooth communication between users after a swap request is accepted.
+In this call sequence diagram:

+- User A sends a swap request to User B.
+- SkillNet App receives the swap request and processes it.
+- SkillNet App notifies User B about the swap request.
+- User B accepts the swap request.
+- SkillNet App sends a message to User A to initiate the conversation.
+- User A checks for new messages.
+- SkillNet App retrieves any new messages for User A.
+- User A receives the new messages.
+- User A views the message from User B.
+This sequence illustrates the flow of actions and communication between the users and the SkillNet application when sending a message after a swap request is accepted.